 Evening Faith and Study Programs are also held periodically.
 The area of study is varied depending on leadership and interest.

-participates in a number of ongoing outreach projects such as the
+in a number of ongoing outreach projects such as the Christmas Giving Tree,

 The South Shore Pastoral Charge of the United Church of Canada was formed on January 1, 2006, bringing together four congregations; Bonshaw, Hampton, Tryon and Victoria, to worship in the church building at Tryon.

-to accommodate the Minister’s study and Secretary’s office which were previously located in the
+to accommodate the Minister’s study and Secretary’s office which were previously

-and furnishings from all the churches; for example, the Presbyterian table and chair from Bonshaw,
+all the churches; for example, the Presbyterian table and chair from Bonshaw,

 The South Shore Pastoral Charge is organized to carry out its mission according to a Unified Board Structure.
 The Board consists of 20 members of which 17 are voting Elders, who, along with a representative of Ministry and Personnel Committee, Board of Trustees, two lay representatives to PEI Presbytery and a member of the order of ministry (ex‑officio) as corresponding members oversee and give direction for the ministry of the congregation.

-Public Relations, Church Archives, Ministry and Personnel, and Board of
+Church Archives, Ministry and Personnel, and Board of Trustees.